MadLlama25/Fastmail-AI-Summarizer/README.md

 - **Token Limit**: 5000 tokens for detailed, comprehensive summaries
 - **Processing**: Handles both text and HTML email content
 - **Formatting**: Supports rich text output with lists, emphasis, and structure
+- **Function Calling**: Enhanced Mode uses Claude's function calling to interact with Fastmail API:
+  - `search_emails`: Search by sender, subject, date range, keywords, or folders
+  - `get_mailboxes`: List all available mailboxes and folders
+  - `get_email_details`: Retrieve full details of specific emails by ID

+## Enhanced Chat Features

+### Chat Modes

+**Basic Mode (Default)**
+- Chat about emails from your recent summary
+- Fast responses using already-fetched email data
+- Perfect for asking questions about summarized content
+- Example: "What are the most urgent emails?" or "Summarize the key topics"

+**Enhanced Mode (Toggle On)**
+- Real-time search across your entire Fastmail account
+- Claude AI can search, filter, and analyze any emails in your mailbox
+- Uses Claude's function calling to interact with Fastmail JMAP API
+- More powerful but requires additional API calls

+### Enhanced Mode Examples

+**Email Search Queries:**
+- "Find all emails from john@example.com in the last week"
+- "Show me flagged emails in my Work folder"
+- "What emails did I receive yesterday about the project?"
+- "Find emails with 'urgent' in the subject line"
+- "Show me all unread emails from my inbox"
+- "List emails from amazon.com in the last month"

+**Mailbox Analysis:**
+- "What folders do I have in my account?"
+- "How many emails are in my Drafts folder?"
+- "Show me the most recent emails in my Sent folder"

+**Advanced Filtering:**
+- "Find emails from my boss between December 1-15"
+- "Show me emails containing the word 'meeting' from this week"
+- "List all emails I haven't read yet"
+- "Find emails marked as important or flagged"

+### Mode Selection Tips

+- **Use Basic Mode** for quick questions about your summary
+- **Use Enhanced Mode** when you need to search specific emails or folders
+- Enhanced Mode automatically activates if no summary data is available
+- Toggle between modes anytime during your chat session

 ## Troubleshooting